LucaCappelletti94/zipf_classifier/README.rst

 What is this?
 ==============
-This is a binary classifier (meaning it can separate documents in two classes) based on the `Zipf Distribution <https://en.wikipedia.org/wiki/Zipf%27s_law>`_ using another python package of mine `zipf <https://github.com/LucaCappelletti94/zipf>`_, converting a text into its frequency representation and then measuring its average distance from a set of zipf of class A and B, using the metrics implemented in yet another package authored by myself, `dictances <https://github.com/LucaCappelletti94/dictances>`_.
+This is a classifier based on the `Zipf Distribution <https://en.wikipedia.org/wiki/Zipf%27s_law>`_ using another python package of mine `zipf <https://github.com/LucaCappelletti94/zipf>`_, converting a text into its frequency representation and then measuring its average distance from a set of zipf of class A and B, using the metrics implemented in yet another package authored by myself, `dictances <https://github.com/LucaCappelletti94/dictances>`_.

 How does it work?
 =================